dainst/idai-field/manual/manual.en.md

 ### Extended search mode

-In the **overview** as well as in the **operation views**, you can switch to the extended search mode by clicking the magnifier button.
+In the **overview** as well as in the **operation tabs**, you can switch to the extended search mode by clicking the magnifier button.

 <p align="center"><img src="images/en/search/extended_search_button.png" alt="Extended search mode button"/></p>

 The extended search mode allows searching over larger amounts of data:

 * In the **overview**, the search is performed over all of the project's resources.
-* In the **operation views**, the search is performed over all of the operation's resources.
+* In the **operation tabs**, the search is performed over all of the operation's resources.

 In both cases all the resources found get shown in the list on the left side.
-The upward pointing arrows allow you to jump right into the hierarchical level which the resource belongs to.
-Following the arrow deactivates the extended search mode.
+The buttons "Show in context" (Symbol: Arrow up) respectively "Show in context of an operation" (Symbol: Arrow up right) allow you to switch to the hierarchical context of a resource; in doing so the extended search mode is ended and a new tab is opened if necessary.

 <p align="center"><img src="images/en/search/show_in_context.png" alt="Show in context"/></p>

-In addition to that, an upward right pointing arrow is shown in overview for resources which belong to operations.
-Clicking the arrow lets one jump into the the right hierarchical level of the corresponding view.

-While in extended search mode, it is not possible to create resources, which is shown by the deactivated create button.
-In order to create new resources, leave the extended search mode.
+While in extended search mode, it is not possible to create resources, which is indicated by the deactivated create button.
+In order to create new resources, please leave the extended search mode.

 The number of search results shown simultaneously is restricted to a maximum of **200** for performance reasons.
 Other resources are not displayed by the application and instead a notice is shown informing about the maximum being exceeded.
 Add further search criteria or leave the extended search mode in order to access these resources.

 #### Field specific search criteria

 If the extended search mode is activated and a type filter is selected, you can start a search over specific fields of a resource by clicking the plus button to the left of the type filter button.
 Fields available for search are those corresponding to the respective type definition.
 You can choose as many fields as you want in order to combine multiple search criteria.
 Of course, you can also use the field specific search criteria in combination with the text filter.

 <p align="center"><img src="images/en/search/criteria_search.png" alt="Field specific search criteria"/></p>

 In case of a text field, just enter the search term directly; for fields with value lists, choose the term from a list of all allowed values in a dropdown menu.

 **Important**: In contrast to the search filter, no prefix search is performed in this case.
 The chosen search term must match the content of the resource field exactly for the resource to appear in the list of search results.

-As an alternative to specifying a specific search term, you can also search for all resources in which the field is set (option "Any value") or not set (option "No value").
+As an alternative to specifying a particular search term, you can also search for all resources in which the field is set (option "Any value") or not set (option "No value").

 The number appearing next to the type filter button indicates the number of active search criteria.
 You can remove search criteria by clicking the number.
-This opens up the menu again and you can choose the search criterium to remove.
+This opens up the menu again and you can choose the search criterion to remove.

 <hr>